zzhhatthl/PoDDyHePo-projection/README.md

 In the `PoDDyHePoProjection` function, the first argument is the data set from *Step 3*.
 The second argument is the number of multiple imputations, by default this is 5, but much greater value is usually needed in practice.
-The third argument is a categorical variable with three or more levels, like in the testdata, `obe` has three levels: 0 = Normal Weight, 1 = Overweight, 2 = Obesity.
-By specifying `sep_col = "obe"`, the function calculates the proportions of each category.
+The third argument `maxit` is a scalar giving the number of iterations.
+If the forth argument `printFlag` is `FALSE`, `mice` will not print histroy on console.
 The last part is for the formulas of the imputation models.
 In *Step 2*, we found models for variables with missingness, and they have been saved in the `Suggested Model` in the list given by `PoDDyHePoModelSelection`.
 So, it can be used in a way like `obe`: obe$\`Suggested Model\`, or specified our own model like for `smo` in the code above.
 Every variable with missingness has to be given a formula.
-When there is a variable with 3 or more levels like `obe` in the example, it has to be specified in `sep_col`, as we use Wilson Confidence Interval in the pooling step, which is for binomial proportions.

 **Step 5**: Pool the results from the projection step and plot the prevalences.
 Given Current smoking and body weight